 If you do not want baby hamsters, keep males and females in separate cages, and when purchasing or adopting a new female, make sure that she has not shared a cage with a male in the last 30 days if she is older than 4–6 weeks old.
 Hamsters are able to get pregnant as young as four weeks old.
 They have the babies about 30 days later.
 They can have up to 10 or more babies in one litter, so be ready.

 What Kind of Cage Do I Need?

-Generally speaking hamsters are very versitile little critters.
-Whether it is a simple 10 gallon glass fish tank, a basic wire cage or an elaborate plastic cage with tubes to run it can be turned into a comfortable home for a hamster.
-There are three things that require special attention when it comes to housing pregnant females; cage space, nesting material, and exercise.
-Meeting these three basic housing needs you can help assure that your hamster is a successful mother.
+Generally speaking, hamsters are very versatile little critters.
+Whether it is a simple 10-gallon glass fish tank, a basic wire cage, or an elaborate plastic cage with tubes to run, it can be turned into a comfortable home for a hamster.
+There are three things that require special attention when it comes to housing pregnant females: cage space, nesting material, and exercise.
+By meeting these three basic housing needs, you can help assure that your hamster is a successful mother.

-All hamsters like to dig and nest, but the pregnant female can at times be almost obcessive about it.
-They often make multiple nests throughout their cage and move from one to another before deciding where to actually have her babies.
-Even after the babies are their she will continue to build her nest up more and may even move the babies a few times before she is satisfied.
+All hamsters like to dig and nest, but the pregnant female can at times be almost obsessive about it.
+They often make multiple nests throughout their cage and move from one to another before deciding where to actually have their babies.
+Even after the babies are born, she will continue to build her nest up more and may even move the babies a few times before she is satisfied.